Gain financial insights

 Even if you can only save ₹500 this month instead of ₹1,600, it’s a start!

-Mistakes to Avoid When Following the 50/30/20 Rule
+Common Mistakes to Avoid in the 50 30 20 Rule of Budgeting

 Alright, now that you’re ready to jump-start your financial journey with the 50/30/20 rule, let’s talk about some common mistakes people usually make.